innofactororg/terraform-action/README.md

       require_codeteams_file_for_apply: false

       # Check that a code team member has reviewed and approved the pull request.
-      # The code team member can't be the user who opened the pull request, unless
+      # The code team member can't be the user who opened the pull request.
-      # the user is the only team member.
       #
       # For the check to run, the repository must have a CODETEAMS file in
       # either the root, docs/, or .github/ directory of the repository.
       #
       # Default: true
       require_code_team_review_for_apply: true

+      # Check that at least one approved review exist for the pull request.
+      # The reviewer can't be the user who opened the pull request.
+      #
+      # Default: true
+      require_approved_review: true

       # Check that the pull request mergable state is in one of the specified states.
       #